Here are the data brokers quietly buying and selling your personal information

 - If you’re concerned about how a company is handling your personal data, you can file a complaint with the Federal Trade Commission, which has issued millions of dollars in penalties over unfair or unlawful behavior by credit agencies and data brokers.

-- Limit future data loss by deleting unnecessary apps, adjusting your privacy settings, and limiting what you post online.
+- You can limit data loss by deleting unnecessary apps, using browsers with ad blockers or tracker blockers, adjusting your privacy settings, using privacy tools like a VPN, and limiting what you post online.

 In order to control your data, you may need to hand over some basic info to verify that it’s really you.
 But be careful about what you turn over.
-As Boyce notes, “other than credit reporting agencies such as Equifax, no one should ask for your Social Security number or tax ID while opting out.
+As Boyce writes, “other than credit reporting agencies such as Equifax, no one should ask for your Social Security number or tax ID while opting out.
 When sending a copy of your ID, mark out the ID number and draw a line across the photo.”

-The companies
+The data broker companies

-Below are the companies that have registered under Vermont’s “data broker” law, with descriptions drawn from their websites or other sources where noted.
+Below are the companies that have registered under Vermont’s data broker law, with descriptions drawn from their websites or other sources where noted.

 (To view opt-out instructions in PDF format, click on the name of the company, then click “Filing History,” and then “DATA BROKER REGISTRATION”)

-Note: Correction: A previous version of this story misclassified LexisNexis’s services.
-The company performs risk analysis.